pyOpenSci/lessons/publish-share-code/share-code.md

 - **Make your code open:** By hosting your project on these platforms, you can make it publicly accessible for others to view and contribute.
 - **Enable collaboration:** GitHub and GitLab have tools that enable others to review your code, suggest changes, and open issues related to bugs or new features.
-- **Track and manage changes:** Version control systems like Git allow you to track every change made to your code, making it easy to revert mistakes, compare different versions, and keep your work organized.
+- **Track and manage changes:** Version control tools, like Git, allow you to track every change made to your code, making it easy to revert mistakes, compare different versions, and keep your work organized.

 ### Benefits of version control